 The National Academies of Science, Engineering, and Medicine issued a comprehensive report in 2017 that reviewed cannabis research to come up with nearly 100 conclusions about the health effects of cannabis and cannabinoid use.
 Their top conclusion regarding cannabis’ therapeutic effects: “There is conclusive or substantial evidence that cannabis or cannabinoids are effective for the treatment of chronic pain in adults."
 The only other two conditions for which there is this, the highest level of evidence, are its use as an antiemetic (stops vomiting) for chemo and for muscle spasms in multiple sclerosis.

-A review by Hill found that evidence exists for cannabis’ effectiveness at treating both chronic pain and neuropathic pain, a chronic, complex type of pain that often results from damaged, injured, or otherwise dysfunctional nerve fibers.
+A review article by Hill found that evidence exists for cannabis’ effectiveness at treating both chronic pain and neuropathic pain, a chronic, complex type of pain that often results from damaged, injured, or otherwise dysfunctional nerve fibers.

 Regardless of the cause of the chronic pain, it is reasonable to conclude that cannabis is an effective treatment.
 You will still need to weigh the risks and speak with your physician to determine whether medical cannabis is right for your specific condition and medical history.
 And, cautions Hill, “it’s not a first-line treatment for chronic pain.”
 But if first-line and second-line treatments have failed, a trial of medical cannabis may make sense.